Appeals

 person typing on laptop

-File an online appeal
+File an appeal online

 We explain how to submit your administrative citation, special assessment or utility billing appeal using our online form.